ExpediaGroup/adaptive-alerting/docs/architecture.md

 a fixed threshold.
 Other outlier detectors account for seasonalities and trends in the data.

 Simpler outlier detectors like constant threshold, EWMA or PEWMA generally don't require offline training.
 But more complex ones often do.
 For example, neural network detectors like LSTM involve offline training.
-To support these, you can deploy Docker containers that know how to handle models of a given type.
+To support these, you can deploy Docker containers that know how to handle [custom outlier detection models](custom-od-models.md) of a given type.
 Your detectors can use these models to perform outlier detection.
 The container pulls trained models down from a model store, such as S3.

 When a metric point comes in, we need to route it to the right detector type.
 For instance, if a disk available metric comes in, we would probably want to pass this to a constant threshold detector.
 If a sales-related metric point arrives, we probably want that to go to a detector that's equipped to handle seasonality and trend.
-This is where the _Metric Router_ (formerly called _Matchmaker_) comes in.
+This is where the _Metric Router_ comes in.
 It inspects the metric point and then routes it to the correct detector.

 Finally, we need to ensure that models are producing good time series predictions and outlier classifications.
 The _Performance Monitor_ tracks these